 - Coconut milk whipped cream (I use So Delicious CocoWhip)

 - Preheat the oven to 350F.
-Line a muffin pan with paper liners.
+Line a muffin pan with paper liners (or silicone muffin liners).
 Generously spray the bottoms and sides of the liners with cooking spray.

 - In a large bowl, mix together the pumpkin, granulated sugar, brown sugar, eggs and egg yolk, vanilla, and coconut milk until smooth.